Rohan believes that recognizing love when it happens will help you truly cherish the experience.

 Compassion is the empathy-filled concern for another.
 It is becoming rarer in a world where people are increasingly spending more time with electronic devices than other people.

 There are things that can be done at a personal level to better reach out to those in need of attention.
+Below, we take a look at how you can become a more compassionate person.

 Have a Positive View of Humanity